daveshap/The_Fair_Deal/README.md

 2. **Research and Messaging:** Encourage academics, politicians, and communicators to dissect, discuss, and name these ideas, creating a robust intellectual framework.
 Teach it, understand it.
 3. **Incorporate into Culture:** Urge creators, influencers, and storytellers to weave these principles into their works and missions, recognizing the power of timely ideas and compelling stories.
 4. **Spread and Embed:** Allow the idea to resonate, spread, and become part of the zeitgeist.
 Naturally, champions will emerge, and it will influence policy and societal norms.
+5. **Launch Campaigns:** Embed these ideals and objectives into your messaging, political campaigns, corporate culture, and social media platform.

 ## Cautions